msft-davidlee/contoso-coffee-house/README.md

 2. [Running .NET solution locally](LOCALDEV.md)

 # Demos
-Use this Project to showcase the following solutions.
+Use this Project to demo/showcase the following solutions.

 1. [Governance with Azure Blueprint](AZUREBLUEPRINTS.md)
 2. [DevOps with GitHub](DEVOPS.md)